Anti-BDS laws: Illinois

-On July 23, 2015, Illinois became the first state in the US to explicitly punish boycotts of Israel as the bill SB 1761 was signed into law by Governor Bruce Rauner.
+On 23 July 2015, Illinois became the first state in the US to explicitly punish boycotts of Israel as the bill SB 1761 was signed into law by Governor Bruce Rauner.
 The law sets up a blacklist of non-American companies that boycott Israel and requires the state's pension funds to divest from them.
 Chicago's Jewish federation the Jewish United Fund, the New York-based American Jewish Committee and other organizations had lobbied for the bill.

 In January 2020, House Representative Jonathan Carroll introduced the bill HB 4049 which adopts a contested definition of antisemitism equating criticism of Israel with anti-Jewish discrimination.
 The language of the bill draws heavily on the International Holocaust Remembrance Alliance's Working Definition of Antisemitism in which "Delegitimizing the State of Israel by denying the Jewish people their right to self-determination and denying the State of Israel the right to exist" is labelled a form of antisemitism.
 The bill would make public schools and universities culpable for failing to treat discrimination as defined by the bill in the same manner that they treat discrimination motivated by race.

 Indiana

 In January 2016, the Indiana General Assembly passed the bill HB 1378 authored by Republican Representative Brian Bosma and co-authored by Republican Representatives Bill Fine, Martin Carbaugh, Mike Speedy, Timothy Wesco, Woody Burton, Christopher Judy, Edward Clere, Jerry Torr, and Democrat representative Ed DeLaney.
 It passed unanimously in the Indiana House of Representatives and with the vote 47–3 in the Indiana State Senate.
 The bill mandated the setup of a blacklist of commercial enterprises and non-profit organizations boycotting Israel.
 The blacklist would be used by funds managed by the State, such as the teachers' retirement fund and the public employees retirement fund, to divest from such entities.

 Elliot Bartky, of the Jewish Affairs Committee of Indiana, welcomed the bill.
-Erin Polley of the American Friends Service Committee's Indiana Peacebuilding Program criticized the bill and said that it "punishes the businesses that refuse to do business in land that has been illegally occupied."
+Erin Polley of the American Friends Service Committee's Indiana Peacebuilding Program criticized the bill and said that it "punishes the businesses that refuse to do business in land that has been illegally occupied".

 Iowa

 In April 2016, the Iowa General Assembly passed a law that prohibits state investment and procurement with companies that boycott Israel.
-In the state senate the bill HF 2331 passed with the vote 38-9 and in the Iowa House of Representatives with 70–24.
+In the state senate the bill HF 2331 passed with the vote 38–9 and in the Iowa House of Representatives with 70–24.
 The bill was subsequently signed into law by governor Terry Branstad.
 The bill mandated the setup of a list of "scrutinized companies" from which state managed public funds must divest from.

 ACLU of Iowa criticized the bill.

-In February 2020, the bill HF 2504 was introduced, requiring government entities to use the Working Definition of anti-Semitism in determining whether alleged discrimination was motivated by "discriminatory antisemitic intent."
+In February 2020, the bill HF 2504 was introduced, requiring government entities to use the Working Definition of antisemitism in determining whether alleged discrimination was motivated by "discriminatory antisemitic intent".
 The bill passed the House in March.
-Lara Friedman called the bill a weapon "in the battle to quash activism and criticism targeting Israel."
+Lara Friedman called the bill a weapon "in the battle to quash activism and criticism targeting Israel".